isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 ---
 ###  Travel Advisory

 All residents of Singapore are advised to defer all travel to high risk countries/regions, that include Bangladesh, India, Myanmar, Nepal, Pakistan and Sri Lanka, until further notice.
 Residents of Singapore who are fully vaccinated may travel overseas to other countries/regions not mentioned above.

 Residents of Singapore who are unvaccinated or partially vaccinated are advised to defer all forms of travel overseas except for the following reasons:
 *  Any travel to Category I countries/regions;
 *  If they are pursuing academic studies or professional qualifications overseas, for courses or examinations which require physical presence in the foreign educational institution;
 *  If they are taking on or returning to employment overseas, for employment opportunities which require physical presence overseas;
-*  For essential travel for business, official and work purposes under special arrangements such as the Reciprocal Green Land and the Periodic Commuting Arrangement;
+*  For essential travel for business, official and work purposes under special arrangements such as the Reciprocal Green Lane and the Periodic Commuting Arrangement;
 *  For compassionate reasons (e.g. due to death of / critically ill family member);
 *  To seek medical treatment which cannot be reasonably received in Singapore; or
 *  To return to country of residence to attend to, or after attending to, legal/contractual obligations.